A COLLECTIVE EFFORT TO SLOW THE TRANSMISSION OF THE VIRUS

 The principale of "first come, first in" applies to everyone for access to sites.
 Unfortunately, you may be denied access if the parking lot is full.
 A word of advice: arrive early to take advantage of it, favor visits during the week and favor active transportation

-Wearing a mask is recommended for everyone.
-Visitors are also asked to have their own alcohol-based hand sanitizer and water bottles since drinking fountains are not available.
-Masks and hand sanitizer are sold at the counter where you pay to enter at the Pavillon de l’île.
+Wearing a mask is recommended for everyone and compulsory for people aged 10 and over.
+People are also welcome to have their own hydroalcoholic gel and water bottle, since we do not sell water bottles.
+Masks and bottles of disinfectant gel are on sale at the pricing counter at the Pavillon de l'île.

 It is possible to bring a blanket to sit on to have picnic with members of your own family unit or use the outdoor furniture.
 Considering the exeptional measure implemented to prevent gatherings and maintain distancing, we ask that you plan shorts visits to Île Saint-Bernard so other visitors can take their turn and enjoying nature.